 The tendencies towards mischief are present in both poodles and huskies, which means that they both require a firm hand in training in order to ensure they don’t drive you completely crazy with their rough antics.

 # 10 – Another Siberian Husky

-It may not come as a surprise but one of the breeds most likely to get along with your husky is another husky.
-It is through this manner that your husky will be perfectly matched in terms of the friendliness, energy, temperament, and overall playfulness.
+It may not come as a surprise, but one of the breeds most likely to get along with your husky is another husky.
+It is through this manner that your husky will be perfectly matched in terms of friendliness, energy, temperament, and overall playfulness.